 To qualify for SSI, a person must have:

 In Georgia, SSI recipients automatically receive Medicaid, and they may also be eligible for food stamps.

 Georgia has a number of SSA field offices that can provide application forms and assistance with SSDI or SSI claims.
-The application may be submitted through the Georgia SSA field office, over the SSA toll-free phone line (800-772-1213), or online through the SSA’s website (www.ssa.gov).
-Once processed, the SSA sends the application to Georgia's Disability Adjudication Services (DSA) agency.
-A claims examiner requests your medical information from your doctors and determines whether you are disabled.
+The disability application may be submitted through the Georgia SSA field office, over the SSA toll-free phone line (800-772-1213), or online through the SSA's website (www.ssa.gov).

 1551 Juliette Road